The Hollywood Roosevelt

 At first glance, The Hollywood Roosevelt doesn’t look like the first place you’d expect to spot a movie star on vacation.
 From its perch above Hollywood Boulevard’s bustling Walk of Fame, the towering Spanish Colonial Revival hotel seems a little too in the middle of it all.
 But acquaint yourself with its history, and the reasoning becomes clear.

-Since opening in 1927, the landmarked property (birthplace of the Academy Awards) has hosted many high-profile personalities, including Marilyn Monroe, who once called the hotel home, Errol Flyn, who used to make Prohibition gin at the hotel barber shop, and Shirley Temple, who was taught how to dance here by Bill Bojangles Robinson.
+Since opening in 1927, the landmarked property that was birthplace of the Academy Awards has hosted many high-profile personalities.
+Marilyn Monroe once called the hotel home, Errol Flynn used to make Prohibition gin at the hotel barber shop, and Shirley Temple was taught how to dance here by Bill Bojangles Robinson.

-The hotel recently underwent a major revamp and transferred hands to Journal Hotels.
-But the institution continues to attract notables as well as fashionable tourists with classy, contemporary West Coast interiors, a slew of updated dining options, and a lively social scene.
+Not that it has been living in the past.
+The hotel has undergone a major revamp (it's now part of Preferred Hotels & Resorts) and continues to attract notables and fashionables for its contemporary West Coast interiors and the dining and drinking options that make for a lively social scene.
+Among the other legendary attractions are a striking David Hockney pool mural and the newly restored Cinegrill Theater.
 It's the LA hotel for those who want to steep in the glamour of Hollywood’s Golden Age without compromising on modern comforts.

 At a Glance